bookflowai/bookflow.macos/README.md

 This app is my passion project to help myself and others learn languages (starting with my struggle with Spanish!).
 To keep it growing:
 - Donate SOL to my wallet: `5cumoZBh4g5arW5x5i5fioFkfFWPA8GxHwZsX6AwRyQH`.
-- Stay tuned for the BookFlowAI Coin launch on Pump.fun, which will fund further development and give holders a voice in the app's future.

 ## License